mkrdip/related-posts-widget/readme.txt

 * Option to put thumbnail on top.
 * Option to change ordering of posts.
 * Set how many posts to show.
-* Placeholder in title string
+* Placeholder in title string.
 * Option to make the widget title link to the category page.
 * Option to show/hide the title.
 * Option exclude a category.